-Sexual Assault (720 ILCS 5/11-1.20(a)) A person commits criminal sexual assault if that person commits an act of sexual penetration and 1) uses force or threat of force; 2) knows that the victim is unable to understand the nature of the act or is unable to give knowing consent; 3) is a family member of the victim, and the victim is under 18 years of age; 4) is 17 years of age or over and holds a position of trust, authority, or supervision in relation to the victim, and the victim is at least 13 years of age but under 18 years of age.
-Additionally, Illinois law also defines the following crimes: Aggravated Criminal Sexual Assault (720 ILCS 5/11-1.30) a) A person commits aggravated criminal sexual assault if that person commits criminal sexual assault and any of the following aggravating circumstances exist during the commission of the offense or, for purposes of paragraph (7), occur as part of the same course of conduct as the commission of the offense: 1) the person displays, threatens to use, or uses a dangerous weapon, other than a firearm, or any other object fashioned or used in a manner that leads the victim, under the circumstances, reasonably to believe that the object is a dangerous weapon; 2) the person causes bodily harm to the victim, except as provided in paragraph (10); 3) the person acts in a manner that threatens or endangers the life of the victim or any other person; 4) the person commits the criminal sexual assault during the course of committing or attempting to commit another felony; 5) the victim is 60 years of age or older; 6) the victim is a person with a physical disability; 7) the person delivers (by injection, inhalation, ingestion, transfer of possession, or any other means) any controlled substance to the victim without the victim's consent or by threat or deception for other than medical purposes; 8) the person is armed with a firearm; 9) the person personally discharges a firearm during the commission of the offense, and that discharge proximately causes great bodily harm, permanent disability, permanent disfigurement, or death to another person. b) A person commits aggravated criminal sexual assault if that person is under 17 years of age and i) commits an act of sexual penetration with a victim who is at least 9 years of age but under 13 years of age and the person uses force or threat of force to commit the act. c) A person commits and act of sexual penetration with a victim who is a person with a severe or profound intellectual disability.
+Sexual Assault (720 ILCS 5/11-1.20(a)) A person commits criminal sexual assault if that person commit an act of sexual penetration and 1) uses force or threat of force; 2) knows that the victim is unable to understand the nature of the act or is unable to give knowing consent; 3) is a family member of the victim, and the victim is under 18 years of age; 4) is 17 years of age or over and holds a position of trust, authority, or 1 A14 (700 supervision in relation to the victim, and the victim is at least 13 years of age but under 18 years of age. , Additionally, Illinois law also defines the following crimes: Aggravated Criminal Sexual Assault (720 ILCS 5/11-1.30) a) A person commits aggravated criminal sexual assault if that person commits criminal sexual assault and any of the following aggravating circumstances exist during the commission of the offense or, for purposes of paragraph (7), occur as part of the same course of conduct as the commission of the offense: 1) the person displays, threatens to use, or uses a dangerous weapon, other than a firearm, or any other object fashioned or used in a manner that leads the victim, under the circumstances, reasonably to believe that the object is a dangerous weapon; 2) the person causes bodily harm to the victim, except as provided in paragraph (10); 3) the person acts in a manner that threatens of endangers the life of the victim or any other person; 4) the person committing or attempting to commit another felony; 5) the victim is 60 years of age or older; 6) the victim is a person with physical disability; 7) the person delivers (by injection, inhalation, ingestion, transfer of possession, or any other means any controlled substance to the victim without the victim's consent or by threat or deception for other than medical purposes; 8) the person is armed with a firearm; 9) the person personally discharges a firearm during the commission of the offense, and that discharge proximately causes great bodily harm, permanent disability, permanent disfigurement, or death the another person. b) A person commits aggravated criminal sexual assault if that person is under 17 years of age and i) commits an act of sexual penetration with a victim who is under 9 years of age; or ii) commits an act of sexual penetration with a victim who is at lea 9 years of age but under 13 years of age and the person uses force or threat of force to commit the act. c) A person commits an act of sexual penetration with a victim who is a person with a severe or profound intellectual disability. v also defines the lowing crimes: gravated Criminal xual Assault